Upcoming Readings

 no one seeks what is abundantly provided

-& our chests are mountains & rivers instead of hollowed out caveshome, where life is where the family is
+& our chests are mountains & rivers instead of hollowed out caves

 where there are no structures that fragment the being into proper and professional